Healthy Mexican Lasagna with Swiss Chard

-- Preheat oven to 375°F, spray 9 x 13-inch baking pan lightly with cooking spray. and assemble lasagna in the following order:
+- Preheat oven to 375°F and spray 9 x 13-inch baking pan lightly with nonstick cooking spray.

 - Spread a ½ cup salsa in the bottom of the pan.
 Cover with 5 tortillas, in a single layer, slightly overlapping.
 Layer on half of the vegetable and chicken mixture.
 Sprinkle on half of the cheese.